disha4u/Face_Recognition_From_Video_AWSLambda/Readme.md

 #### Team Members

-1. Ramchandra Sai- Worked on creating trigger and docker image , uploading it toECR.
+1. Ramchandra Sai- Worked on creating trigger and docker image , uploading it to ECR.
-2. Disha Agarwal - Worked on lambda function parts face recognition, video splitting and retrieving info from dynamodb
+2. Disha Agarwal - Worked on lambda function parts face recognition, video splitting and retrieving info from dynamodb.
-3. Sanket Duhoon - Worked on creating dynamodb database, querying database, and fixing bugs in handler.py
+3. Sanket Duhoon - Worked on creating dynamodb database, querying database, and fixing bugs in handler.py.

 ##### AWS Resources

 - AWS Credentials are provided in the Excel file.

 - The PEM key file is added to the submission.
-  IMAGE_BUCKET = 'cc-p2-img-store'
+  IMAGE_BUCKET = 'cc-p2-input-bucket'
-  OUTPUT_BUCKET = 'cc-p2-label-store'
+  OUTPUT_BUCKET = 'cc-p2-output-bucket'